 The most frequently used enrichment methods for next-generation sequencing (NGS) are hybridization or capture-based target enrichment and amplicon-based target enrichment.
 While capture-based method uses specific probes for enrichment, amplicon-based method uses the power of PCR to do the same.
 There are advantages and disadvantages to both methods; choosing the right method may depend on the type of application where it is used.

 Hybridization of target regions can occur either on a solid surface (microarray) or in solution.
-While both methods have their own advantages, solution-based target enrichment overcomes the shortcomings of array-based method, such as cost, limitations to the number of samples and large sample requirements, while retaining its advantages.
-This method is also easily scalable and can be easily automated.
+The array-based method has several shortcomings, such as high cost, limitations to the number of samples and large sample requirements.
+The solution-based method overcomes these limitations, while retaining its advantages such as being scalable and easily automatable.

-In the solution-based method, genomic DNA is first sheared into randomly sized fragments with mechanical or enzymatic fragmentation.
-Sequencer-specific adapters carrying sample specific barcode sequences are then added via a ligation reaction.
+In the solution-based method, genomic DNA is first sheared into randomly sized fragments with mechanical or enzymatic DNA fragmentation.
+Sequencer-specific adapters carrying sample-specific barcode sequences are then added via a ligation reaction.
 A pool of biotinylated oligonucleotide probes targeting the desired genes, exons, and/or other genomic regions of interest is added to adapter-ligated DNA in solution for hybridization with targeted regions of interest.
-The hybridized probes are then captured and purified by streptavidin magnetic beads and subsequently amplified and sequenced.
+The hybridized probes are then captured and purified by streptavidin-coated magnetic beads and subsequently amplified and sequenced.